ST10498309/WEDE5020Part1-/README.md

 ## 8.Changelog
 #### Added
-About Us page with mission and vission statement Videos on the Cakes page and freshly baked goods page Three individual pages for the menu instead of one so that it is easier for the user to navigate and clearly see what they desire.
+About Us page with mission and vision statement
+Videos on the Cakes page and freshly baked goods page Three individual pages for the menu instead of one so that it is easier for the user to navigate and clearly see what they desire.